-The following are the critical judgments, apart from those involving estimations, that management has made in process of applying the entity's accounting policies and that have the most significant effect on the amounts recognised in financial statements:

-Business model assessment

-Classification and measurement of financial assets depends on the results of the SPPI and the business model test.
-The Company determines the business model at a level that reflects how groups of financial assets are managed together to achieve a particular business objective.
-This assessment includes judgement reflecting all relevant evidence including how the performance of the assets is evaluated and their performance measured, the risks that affect the performance of the assets and how these are managed and how the managers of the assets are compensated.
+The following are the critical judgments, apart from those involving estimations, that management has made in process of applying the entity's accounting policies and that have the most significant effect on the amounts recognised in financial statements: Business model assessment and their performance measured, the risks that affect the performance of the assets and how these are managed and how the managers of the assets are compensated.
 The Company monitors financial assets measured at amortised cost or fair value through other comprehensive income that are derecognised prior to their maturity to understand the reason for their disposal and whether the reasons are consistent with the objective of the business for which the asset was held.
-Monitoring is part of the Company's continuous assessment of whether the business model for which the remaining financial assets are held continues to be appropriate and if it is not appropriate whether there has been a change in business model and so a prospective change to the classification of those assets.
+Monitoring is part of the Company's continuous assessment of whether the business model for which the ining financial assets are held continues to be appropriate and if it is not appropriate whether there has been a change in business model and so a prospective change to the classification of those for stage 2 or stage 3 assets.

-Significant increase in credit risk

-ECL are measured as an allowance equal to 12-month ECL for stage 1 assets, or lifetime ECL assets for stage 2 or stage 3 assets.
 An asset moves to stage 2 when its credit risk has increased significantly since initial recognition.
 IFRS 9 does not define what constitutes a significant increase in credit risk.
 In assessing whether the credit risk of an asset has significantly increased the Company takes into account qualitative and quantitative reasonable and supportable forward-looking information.
 The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.
 The Company has identified the GDP and the unemployment rate of the countries in which it sells its goods and services to be the most relevant factors, and accordingly adjusts the historical loss rates based on expected changes in these factors.

-(All amounts are expressed in thousands Qatari Riyals unless otherwise stated)

-18. CRITICAL JUDGMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY (CONTINUED)

-Going concern

 The Company's management has made an assessment of the Company's ability to continue as a going concern and is satisfied that the Company has the resources to continue in business for the foreseeable future.
 Furthermore, the management is not aware of any material uncertainties that may cast significant doubt upon the Company's ability to continue a going concern.
-Therefore, the financial statements are prepared on a going concern basis.

-Estimates

-The key assumptions concerning the future and other sources of estimation uncertainty at the financial position date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.

-Calculation of loss allowance

-When measuring ECL the Company uses reasonable and supportable forward-looking information, which is based on assumptions for the future movement of different economic drivers and how these drivers will affect each other.
+Therefore, the ncial statements are prepared on a going concern basis.
+Estimates The key assumptions concerning the future and other sources of estimation uncertainty at the financial position date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.
+Calculation of loss allowance When measuring ECL the Company uses reasonable and supportable forward-looking information, which is based on assumptions for the future movement of different economic drivers and how these drivers will affect each other.
 The Company uses estimates for the computation of loss rates.
 Loss given default is an estimate of the loss arising on default.
 It is based on the difference between the contractual cash flows due and those that the lender would expect to receive, taking into account cash flows from collateral and integral credit enhancements.
 Fair value measurements

+Classification and measurement of financial assets depends on the results of the SPPI and the business model test.
+The Company determines the business model at a level that reflects how groups of financial assets are managed together to achieve a particular business objective.
+This assessment judgement reflecting all relevant evidence including how the performance of the assets is evaluated

+ECL are measured as an allowance equal to 12-month ECL for stage 1 assets, or lifetime ECL assets